by Felice Hardy

 So where, exactly, should you go?
 Look no further than my personal shortlist of Austria’s most beautiful villages, and the top ten romantic resorts for the winter.

-The 16th century silver-mining town of Kitzbühel is one of the most gorgeous ski towns in the Alps.
+The 16th century silver-mining town of St Johann in Tirol is one of the most gorgeous ski towns in the Alps.
 The traffic-free centre has cobblestone streets and pastel-painted buildings decorated with delicate frescoes.

-Once you hop on a lift and leave the idyllic town behind, you’ll find the slopes are mostly easy-going – this is a big, diverse area which will suit intermediates skiers (with plenty still to offer for more advanced ability levels).
+Once you hop on a lift and leave the idyllic village behind, you’ll find the slopes are mostly easy-going – the snowsure side of Kitzbüheler Horn has 60km of pistes which will suit intermediates skiers (with plenty still to offer for more advanced ability levels).
+A toboggan run, ice-skating rink, and indoor pool at Panorama Badewelt (with a 62-metre water chute) mean non-skiing couples have plenty of entertaining ways to fill the day.

 Alpbach Is a Perfect, Pocket-Sized Village